Modeling Deontic Modal Logic in ASP: Resolving the Paradoxes of Deontic Logic

-One can see that both OB$tell$ and OB$\neg tell$ can be inferred.
-We resolve this paradox by representing these rules in ASP as follows: \scasp{Chisolm1}
+One can see---and as discussed extensively in the literature---that both OB$tell$ and OB$\neg tell$ can be inferred leading to a contradiction, a paradox.
+Under our proposal, the above is represented in ASP as follows: \scasp{Chisolm1}

-The OLON rule (line 1) says that Jones must go, unless \code{-go} is proved true through other rules.
-Line 2 says that in any possible world, \code{go} and \code{tell} must be true together.
+The OLON rule, in line 1, says that Jones must go, unless \code{-go} is proved true through other rules.
+Line 2 says that in any acceptable world, \code{go} and \code{tell} must be true together.
 Similarly, line 3 says that \code{-go} and \code{-tell} must be true together.
-Note that lines 1, 2, and 3 above simply state the obligations as constraints.
+Note that lines 1-3 above simply state the obligations as constraints.
 Whether Jones goes or not, and whether he tells or not, is completely independent of these constraints.
-So we can now imagine worlds where formulas in lines 1 through 3 are true, and we can choose whatever truth values we wish for \code{go} and \code{tell} by declaring appropriate facts.
-In the s(CASP) system, all the possibilities can be generated by declaring \code{go}, \code{-go}, \code{tell}, and \code{-tell} as abducibles.
-The resulting program can be loaded on s(CASP) and the various possible worlds obtained by issuing the appropriate queries.
+So we can now imagine worlds where formulas in lines 1, 2, and 3 are true, and we can choose whatever truth values we wish for \code{go} and \code{tell} by declaring appropriate facts.
+Only two scenarios will result in an acceptable world: first when both \code{go} and \code{tell} are true, and second when both \code{-go} and \code{-tell} are true.

-Given the program in lines 1-3 above, and the abducibles, we will find that the only admissible worlds are \code|{-tell, not tell, -go}| and \code|{tell, not -tell, go}|.
+Note that in the s(CASP) system, all the possibilities can be generated by declaring \code{go}, \code{-go}, \code{tell}, and \code{-tell} as abducibles.
+The resulting program can be run on s(CASP) and the various possible worlds obtained through appropriate queries.
+Given the program in lines 1-4 above, the only acceptable world will be where \code{-tell} is present (i.e., Jones does not tell).
+By virtue of line 4, \code{-go} will of course be present in this world (Jones does not go).
+Thus, the constraint representation of norms, where a constraint may be preempted, avoids Chisholm's paradox.
+Given lines 1-3 and the abducibles for \code{go, tell, -go, -tell}, we will find that their are only two admissible worlds \code|{-tell, -go}| and \code|{tell, go}|.
 In the former case, \code{-go} being true will preempt the constraint on line 1.
-Thus, the Chisholm's paradox is elegantly resolved.
 For a clearer understanding, we can make preemption of the obligation explicit: \scasp{killgo}

-Note that it may appear that we can use an alternative simpler formulation where the OLON constraint in line 1 is re-written as the following, which states that Jones must go, if there is no evidence that he did not go:
+It may appear that we can use a simpler alternative formulation where the OLON constraint in line 1 is rewritten as the following, which states that Jones must go, if there is no evidence that he did not go: